bouba-scarface/tech-hub/src/app/api/getting-started.md

 ## Use API Explorer to get to know the API
 The easiest way to start exploring the data and services available through SalesTim API is to use [API Explorer](/api/explorer).
-API Explorer lets you craft REST requests (with full CRUD support), adapt the HTTP request headers, and see the data responses.
+API Explorer lets you craft REST requests, adapt the HTTP request headers, and see the data responses.

 ## Authenticate with SalesTim API